 The Center for Global Action (CGA) at Adventures in Missions is the home for the Apprentice Program.
-The Apprentice Program is a launching pad dedicated to holistic development through community, discipleship and apprenticeship.
+The Apprentice Program is a launching pad dedicated to holistic development through community, discipleship, and apprenticeship.

 When Jesus said, "Go and make disciples of all nations," he commissioned us as global activists.
 We want to equip you to follow that call.

 Participants need to be at least 20 years old and less than 35.
 We anticipate an average age of 25 years old.

-The CGA/Apprentice Program is designed to facilitate development (or growth) spiritually, relationally, professionally and emotionally.
-We want to produce mature contributors in the Kingdom.
+Apprentices need to commit to personal development through community, discipleship, and apprenticeship.
+The CGA/Apprentice Program is designed to facilitate development (or growth) spiritually, relationally, professionally, and emotionally.
+We want to produce mature contributors in the kingdom.
 It is important that apprentices are not only willing to grow, but are eager for it.

 January and September each year.